A PLUS Loan is a loan for students and parents to help pay for the cost of a student’s education after high school.

 The yearly limit on a PLUS Loan is equal to your cost of attendance minus any other financial aid you receive.
 For example, if your cost of attendance is $13,000 and you receive $7,000 in other financial aid, your parents can borrow up to $6,000.
 If more than one parent wishes to apply for the PLUS Loan, the combination of their loans cannot exceed this amount.
 The school will determine the actual amount you may borrow.

 Who gets my parents’ loan money?

 The U.S. Department of Education will send the loan funds to your school.
 In most cases, the loan will be disbursed in at least two installments, one at the beginning of each semester, and no installment will be greater than half the loan amount.
 The funds will first be applied to your tuition, fees, room and board, and other school charges.
-If any loan funds remain, your parents will receive the amount as a check or in cash.
-Any remaining loan funds must be used for your education expenses.
+If any loan funds remain, your parents will receive the amount as a check.
+Any remaining loan funds must be used for your educational expenses.
 The school will notify you in writing each time they disburse part of your loan money and will provide information about how to cancel all or part of your disbursement if you find you no longer need the money.
 You will also receive a notice from the Department confirming the disbursement.
 You should read and keep all correspondence received concerning your loan.